telerik/kendo-intl/docs/num-parsing/index.md

 ### Exponential

-It parses strings representing exponential numbers with the locale specific decimal separator.
+It parses strings representing exponential numbers with the specific decimal separator of the locale.

     import { parseNumber } from '@telerik/kendo-intl';